Akshatbandooni-rgb/Javascript-Interview-Prep/Nodejs/AllInOneGuide.md

 ## 👨‍🏫 Interview Tip:

 "Clusters are great for scaling a Node.js server across CPU cores, while Worker Threads are best when I need to offload heavy CPU tasks without freezing the main event loop."

-Let me know if you want me to write this out as a PDF or Markdown too!